 Extending over 4,000m2, the garden is based on a traditional ‘shuyu’ (strolling style) garden, incorporating Japanese features.
 With meandering pathways, a roofed Japanese pavilion overlooking the Koi pond, raked dry stone garden and traditional Japanese teahouse, the garden offers a tranquil setting in which to relax and enjoy art and nature.

 The roofed pavilion overlooking the Koi pond is a popular choice for wedding ceremonies, and children love feeding the fish from the ornamental bridge.
 Bags of fish food are available from the gallery shop.
+Audio tours are available daily.
 Guided tours of the garden for groups and organisations can also be arranged.

 The garden is open daily and entry is free.